 Salt intake is often considered one of the main factors behind high blood pressure.
-But the evidence supporting this idea is very weak, and eating less salt has a very marginal effect (and could sometimes even be dangerous).
+But the evidence supporting this idea is relatively weak, and eating less salt has a marginal effect (and might sometimes even be dangerous).

-Likely, there are other factors, like high levels of insulin, that play a much more powerful role in raising blood pressure.
-Professor Grant Schofield has written a very interesting piece on this, and even had a letter published in the Lancet:
+Likely, there are other factors, like high levels of insulin, that play a more powerful role in raising blood pressure.
+Professor Grant Schofield has written an interesting piece on this, and even had a letter published in the Lancet:

 - The Science of Human Potential: Beyond Salt – Our Letter in the Lancet About Salt, Hypertension, and Insulin

 - The Lancet: Beyond Salt – Where Next for Hypertension Epidemiology?

 High insulin causes salt retention, that can result in high blood pressure.
 If you suffer from this, it might be a good idea to switch to a low-carb diet, that lowers the insulin.
 That means that you’re treating the cause, not just a symptom.